forta-network/docs/docs/contracts/components/scanners/ScannerNodeVersion.md

+## ScannerNodeVersion

 Contract that will trigger software autoupdate of the Scanner Node software.
-Forta Governance, through SCANNER_VERSION_ROLE, will propose and approve updates and the nodes will listen to the resulting event, downloading the new version from IPFS
+Forta Governance, through SCANNER_VERSION_ROLE, will propose and approve updates and the nodes will listen to the resulting event, downloading the new version from IPFS.
+A similar system is provided for pre release version.

 ### scannerNodeVersion